mesn1985/ReferenceAPI/README.md

 The code base is divided into several projects, meaning that there is several assemblies.
 This is to keep a high level of modularity in the in the project, and a logical seperations of the code.

-The executable API application is found with the `SkycavePlayerService.api` project, and the remainder of projects are either dependencies, or tests.
+The executable API application is found with the `PlayerRecordService.api` project, and the remainder of projects are either dependencies, or tests.

 ## Assembly and namespace convention
 The  convention of all projects, are that the name of the namespace, is the same as the name of the assembly

 ## Dependencies and injection
-All dependency injection, is handled by  `SkycavePlayerService.api`.
+All dependency injection, is handled by  `PlayerRecordService.api`.
 The used implementations for each dependency is specified by a provided configuration file that must be located in the `/ConfigurationFiles`.
 An example of such a file is shown below